Does the world seem crowded?

 - Where will most of the population growth occur?

-- What countries' population will shrink?
+- Which country's population will shrink?

 - What country's population will triple?